Creatiwity/witycms-doc/users.md

 ## Users List

+Lorem ipsum...
 ![](user-01.png)

-Lorem ipsum...

-## Add and edit user
+## Add a user

-To create a new user, click on the "add user" button.
+To create a new user, click on the "**add user**" button.
 A new form appears on the screen, this is where you can create your new user and edit his profile.

 ![](user-02.png)